-42 U.S.C.
-Sec.
-1751 et seq, 1773 Foods and beverages provided through the National School Lunch or School Breakfast Programs will comply with established federal nutrition standards.
+Foods and beverages provided through the National School Lunch or School Breakfast Programs will comply with established federal nutrition standards.

-7 CFR Sec.
-210.10, 220.8 Foods and beverages offered at school-sponsored events outside the school day, will offer healthy alternatives in addition to more traditional fare.
+Foods and beverages offered at school-sponsored events outside the school day, will offer healthy alternatives in addition to more traditional fare.

-Competitive Foods -
+Competitive Foods:

-7 CFR Sec.
-210.11, 220.12a, 210.31 Competitive foods available for sale will meet or exceed the established federal nutrition standards (USDA Smart Snacks in School).
-These standards will apply in all locations and through all services where foods and beverages are sold to students, which may include, but are not limited to: a la carte options in cafeterias, vending machines, school stores, snack carts and fundraisers.
+Competitive foods available for sale will meet or exceed the established federal nutrition standards (USDA Smart Snacks in School).
+These standards will apply in all locations and through all services where foods and beverages are sold to students, which may include, but are not limited to, a la carte options in cafeterias, vending machines, school stores, snack carts and fundraisers.

 Competitive foods are defined as foods and beverages offered to students at school during the school day, which are not part of the reimbursable school breakfast or lunch.

-7 CFR Sec.
-210.11, 210.31 For purposes of this policy, school campus means any area of property under the jurisdiction of the school that students may access during the school day.
-7 CFR Sec.
-210.11, 210.31 For purposes of this policy, school day means the period from midnight before school begins until thirty (30) minutes after the end of the official school day.
-NO Competitive foods are sold or offered in the ELBS cafeteria.
-Students of the ELBS do not carry cash, not do they have access to the vending machines placed in areas of the corporate campus but not readily visible to the student.
-7 CFR Sec.
-210.11 The ELBS may impose additional restrictions on competitive foods, provided that the restrictions are not inconsistent with federal requirements.
-Fundraiser Exemptions - Pol.
-229 Fundraising activities held during the school day involving the sale of competitive foods will be limited to foods that meet the Smart Snacks in School nutrition standards, unless an exemption is approved in accordance with applicable ELBS Administration policy and administrative regulations.
-7 CFR Sec.
-210.11 The ELBS may allow a limited number of exempt fundraisers as permitted by the Pennsylvania Department of Education each school year: up to five (5) exempt fundraisers in elementary and middle school programs, and up to ten (10) exempt fundraisers in high school program.
+For purposes of this policy, school campus means any area of property under the jurisdiction of the school that students may access during the school day.

+For purposes of this policy, school day means the period from midnight before school begins until thirty (30) minutes after the end of the official school day.

+Competitive foods are not sold or offered in the ELBS cafeteria.
+Students of the ELBS do not carry cash, nor do they have access to the vending machines placed in areas of the corporate campus but not readily visible to the student.

+The ELBS may impose additional restrictions on competitive foods, provided that the restrictions are not inconsistent with federal requirements.

+Fundraiser Exemptions -

+Fundraising activities held during the school day involving the sale of competitive foods will be limited to foods that meet the Smart Snacks in School nutrition standards unless an exemption is approved in accordance with applicable ELBS Administration policy and administrative regulations.

+The ELBS may allow a limited number of exempt fundraisers as permitted by the Pennsylvania Department of Education each school year: up to five (5) exempt fundraisers in elementary and middle school programs, and up to ten (10) exempt fundraisers in high school program.
 Exempt fundraisers are fundraisers in which competitive foods are available for sale to students that do not meet the Smart Snacks in School nutrition standards.